johancilliers22/COMP3022-Data-Visualisation-Project/vast-mc1-vis/docs/COMP3022Report.md

     *   **`neighborhood_map.json` (~1KB):** Simple mapping of neighborhood ID to name.
     *   *(Note: `frontend_data.json` and `visualization_data.json`, if present, might be older or less structured aggregates; confirm relevance against current code.)*
 *   **Handling Sparsity and Uncertainty Quantification:**
-    *   The R pipeline explicitly handles sparsity by generating placeholder data (0 damage, default uncertainty) for location-category pairs with < 5 reports.
-    *   BSTS provides MAP estimates and CIs.
-These are stored in processed files (e.g., `all_summary_processed.csv`, `map_data.json`).
-The MAP represents the most likely value, while the CI (e.g., 95% interval) provides a range for the estimate, with the CI Range (CIR) indicating the width and thus the uncertainty.
+    *   The R pipeline's explicit handling of sparsity (< 5 reports results in placeholder data with 0 damage and default uncertainty) ensures the frontend receives a complete dataset, preventing errors and clearly distinguishing between low damage and lack of reliable data.
+    *   BSTS modeling provides principled uncertainty estimates (MAP, CIs, CIR).
+These metrics are stored in the processed files.
-    *   The frontend utility `src/utils/uncertaintyCalc.js` provides functions (`calculateCertaintyFromCIR`, `calculateCertaintyFromCIWidth`, `levelToCertainty`) to convert these various uncertainty metrics (CIR, CI width, predefined levels) into a consistent numeric `certainty` score (0-1), which is then used for visual encoding (e.g., map opacity).
+    *   The frontend utility `src/utils/uncertaintyCalc.js` standardizes these various metrics into a consistent numeric `certainty` score (0-1) for effective visual encoding, particularly for map opacity, directly supporting **Task 2**.

 ### 2.3 Visualisation Design Rationale
 *   **Guiding Principles:**
-    *   The design adheres to Shneiderman's mantra: "Overview first, zoom and filter, then details-on-demand," facilitating progressive data exploration from city-wide patterns to neighborhood-specific details.
+    *   Adherence to Shneiderman's mantra ("Overview first, zoom and filter, then details-on-demand") supports a multi-scale analytical workflow appropriate for situational awareness tasks.
-    *   Munzner's nested model for visualization design and validation guided the process of defining domain problems, abstracting tasks, designing visual encodings, and implementing algorithms.
+    *   Application of Munzner's nested model ensures a systematic approach, linking domain problems (emergency response) to data/task abstractions, visual encodings, and algorithms (R preprocessing, frontend rendering).
-    *   A user-centered approach targets emergency planners and responders, prioritizing clarity, intuitiveness, and actionable insights under time pressure.
+    *   A user-centered approach targets emergency planners, prioritizing clarity, intuitiveness, and the ability to derive actionable insights quickly.
-    *   Inspiration was drawn from effective uncertainty visualization practices, such as Value-Suppressing Uncertainty Palettes (VSUPs) by Correll et al. (2018), to ensure that uncertainty is an integral part of the visual narrative.
+    *   Incorporation of uncertainty visualization best practices (inspired by VSUPs, Correll et al., 2018) makes uncertainty a primary visual element, not an afterthought, crucial for reliable decision-making (**Task 2**).
-*   **Choice of Visual Encodings:**
+*   **Choice of Visual Encodings:** (Justification links encoding to data characteristics and tasks)
-    *   **Damage Level (MAP estimate):** Encoded using color intensity on the choropleth map (e.g., sequential color schemes like Viridis or BrewerYlOrRd, where darker/more intense colors indicate higher damage) and position/height in bar charts or line charts.
+    *   **Damage Level (MAP estimate):** Encoded using **color intensity** (sequential scheme) on the map and **position/height** on charts.
+These are standard and effective encodings for quantitative data, allowing easy comparison of severity (**Task 1**).
-    *   **Uncertainty (Credible Interval width, Certainty Score):**
-        *   On the map: Encoded using opacity (higher opacity for higher certainty/narrower CI), or as part of a bivariate color scheme where color lightness might vary with uncertainty.
-Explicit CI ranges and derived certainty percentages are provided in tooltips.
-        *   In Forecast Line Charts: Represented by shaded bands (width corresponding to CI) around the MAP estimate line.
-        *   In Bar Charts/Boxplots: Error bars or the interquartile range of boxplots can indicate the spread or uncertainty of reported/modeled values.
+    *   **Uncertainty (Derived Certainty Score):** Encoded primarily using **opacity** on the map (higher opacity = higher certainty).
+This follows the value-suppressing principle, de-emphasizing areas with less reliable data.
+Shaded **area width** (CI bands) in time-series charts provides a direct visual representation of the uncertainty range over time (**Task 2**, **Task 3**).
+Numerical details (CI range, certainty %) are available in tooltips for precision.
     *   **Report Count:** Displayed in tooltips to provide context on data density for a given region/category.
     *   **Time:** Mapped to the x-axis of time series charts and interactively controlled via a timeline slider.
     *   **Categorical Data (Damage Types, Neighborhoods):** Represented using distinct color schemes (where appropriate and limited to avoid visual clutter, e.g., for different lines in a multi-series chart if not too many), spatial separation (e.g., small multiples, or distinct rows/columns in heatmaps), or as axes labels.
     *   **Map Color Palette Rationale:** `[The choice of color palette for the map aims for perceptual clarity and effectiveness.
 For damage severity, a sequential scheme (e.g., yellow-orange-red) is used, which is generally good for ordered data.
 For uncertainty, opacity is the primary visual variable: areas with higher certainty (narrower CIs, more reliable data) are more opaque, while areas with lower certainty are more transparent (value-suppressing).
 This ensures that users are less likely to draw strong conclusions from uncertain data.
 If a bivariate scheme is explored, it would combine a sequential color for damage with a lightness/saturation variation for uncertainty.
 Color-blind friendliness should be considered in palette selection, referring to tools like ColorBrewer.]`
-*   **Rationale for Each Chart/View (and how they address analytical tasks):**
+*   **Rationale for Each Chart/View (Justification links view to specific analysis tasks and data characteristics):**
-    *   **Interactive Damage Map (`EarthquakeMap.jsx`):** (Addresses Tasks 1 & 2)
-        *   Provides the primary spatial overview.
-Choropleth encoding (color intensity) maps to damage severity, allowing rapid identification of hotspots.
-Uncertainty is encoded via opacity (value-suppressing).
-Tooltips offer detailed metrics (MAP, CI, certainty score, report count).
-        *   Essential for comparing neighborhood conditions and assessing report reliability spatially.
+    *   **Interactive Damage Map (`EarthquakeMap.jsx`):** Addresses **Task 1** (spatial overview, hotspots) & **Task 2** (spatial reliability comparison).
+The choropleth design is standard for geo-spatial aggregation.
+Coupling color intensity (damage) with opacity (certainty) allows simultaneous assessment of severity and reliability.
-    *   **Timeline Controls & Event Markers (`TimeControls.jsx`):** (Addresses Task 3)
+    *   **Timeline Controls & Event Markers (`TimeControls.jsx`):** Essential for **Task 3** (temporal analysis).
+Allows direct manipulation and animation to observe dynamic changes across all linked views.
-        *   Enables temporal exploration.
-Dragging the slider or using playback controls updates all linked views, revealing how damage and uncertainty evolve.
-    *   **Damage Category Comparison Chart (Bar Chart, via `VegaChart.jsx`):** (Addresses Tasks 1 & 3)
+    *   **Damage Category Comparison Chart (Bar Chart, via `VegaChart.jsx`):** Addresses **Task 1** (identifying critical infrastructure types) & **Task 3** (tracking profile changes).
+Bar charts are effective for comparing discrete categories.
-        *   Shows average damage across categories at the selected time using `category_summary_aggregated.json`.
-Helps identify the most impacted infrastructure types.
-    *   **Neighborhoods & Categories Damage Heatmap (`VegaChart.jsx`):** (Addresses Tasks 1 & 3)
+    *   **Neighborhoods & Categories Damage Heatmap (`VegaChart.jsx`):** Addresses **Task 1** & **Task 3**.
+Provides a dense, comprehensive overview suitable for identifying complex spatio-temporal patterns and correlations across all neighborhoods and categories simultaneously.
+Explicitly shows gaps where data was insufficient for modeling.
-        *   Uses `all_summary_processed.csv` data.
-Provides a dense overview of damage (`map` value) for all location-category pairs over time.
-Facilitates identification of spatio-temporal patterns and correlations.
-Explicitly visualizes areas/times with insufficient data (shown as 0 modeled damage).
-    *   **Damage Forecast Over Time Chart (`ForecastChart.jsx` or similar ECharts line chart):** (Addresses Tasks 2 & 3)
-        *   Uses time-series data from `all_summary_processed.csv`.
-Displays historical MAP trends and crucial uncertainty information via shaded credible interval bands (CIs).
+    *   **Damage Forecast Over Time Chart (`ForecastChart.jsx`):** Addresses **Task 2** (understanding uncertainty magnitude) & **Task 3** (tracking temporal trends of damage and uncertainty).
+Line charts are standard for time-series data; shaded CI bands directly visualize uncertainty magnitude over time.
-    *   **Insights Panel (`InsightsPanel.jsx`):** (Addresses Tasks 1, 2, & 3)
+    *   **Insights Panel (`InsightsPanel.jsx`):** Addresses **Tasks 1, 2, & 3**.
+Provides high-level textual summaries synthesizing information from multiple views, aiding rapid situational assessment.
-        *   Generates dynamic textual summaries (e.g., highest damage area, most reliable reports) based on current data state, aiding quick interpretation.
-*   **Coordination and Linking:** All views are tightly coupled.
-Selecting a time on the timeline updates the map, bar charts, and heatmap.
-Clicking a neighborhood on the map filters the forecast chart and updates the statistics panel.
-This synchronized interaction model is crucial for integrated multi-faceted analysis, allowing users to seamlessly explore relationships between spatial, temporal, and categorical aspects of the data.
+*   **Coordination and Linking:** Linked interactions (time slider updates all views, map click filters details) are crucial for exploring the multi-dimensional dataset effectively.
+This allows users to investigate relationships (e.g., how does high damage in one category on the map relate to temporal trends or other categories in that area?).

 ### 2.4 System Interface Design
 *   **Overall Layout and Structure:** `[Describe the dashboard layout: e.g., a main map view, with temporal controls at the bottom, filter panels on a side, and supplementary charts/panels arranged logically around the map.
 Justify this arrangement for workflow, e.g., map as a central focus for spatial tasks, filters easily accessible, temporal context always visible.]`